DeepskyLog/pydeepskylog/README.md

 The optimal detection magnification is the magnification at which the object is most easily visible.
 Take into account that the optimal detection magnification is not the same as the best magnification for observing details in an object, but for the object as a whole.

+### Magnitudes

+Conversion methods are provided to convert magnitudes to SQM value and bortle scale and vice versa.

+Different formulae are available to convert magnitudes to SQM value.
+The formula used here converts a sqm value of 22.0 to a naked eye limiting magnitude of 6.6.
+The faintest star offset can be given to the formula.
+If taking a value of -1.4 for the faintest star offset, the formula converts a sqm value of 22.0 to a naked eye limiting magnitude of 8.0.

 ## Contributing